benchopt/benchmark_resnet_classif/README.rst

 Extension
 ---------

-If you want to add a new solver, you will need probably need to inherit one of the base solver classes from PyTorch, TensorFlow or PyTorch-Lightning.
+If you want to add a new solver, you need to inherit one of the base solver classes from PyTorch, TensorFlow or PyTorch-Lightning.
 For example, to implement a new PyTorch-based solver, you will need at the beginning of your solver class to add the following:

 ::